jason-e/rngfix/README.md

 * [**DHooks**](https://forums.alliedmods.net/showthread.php?t=180114)

-* MarkTouching Extension (included) - This simply exposes the function `IServerGameEnts::MarkEntitiesAsTouching` for this plugin to use.

 * (Optional, CS:GO) [Movement Unlocker](https://forums.alliedmods.net/showthread.php?t=255298) - Enables sliding on CS:GO.
 If you don't care about sliding on surf and the stair sliding fix, you don't need this.

 Also, remember that you should stop using Slopefix if using RNGFix.